-Sexual Abuse: Sexually harmful behaviour from young people is not always contrived or with the intent to harm others.
+Sexual Abuse: Sexually harmful behaviour from children is not always contrived or with the intent to harm others.
+It exists on a wide continuum, from normal and developmentally expected to inappropriate, problematic, abusive and violent.
+Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 There may be many reasons why a child engages in sexually harmful behaviour and it may be just as distressing to the child who instigates it as well as the child it is intended towards.
 Sexually harmful behaviour may range from inappropriate sexual language, inappropriate role play, to sexually touching another or sexual assault/abuse.
 It can also include indecent exposure, indecent touching /serious sexual assaults or forcing others to watch pornography or take part in sexting.